nodejs/node/doc/api/addons.md

 The `module_name` must match the filename of the final binary (excluding the `.node` suffix).

-In the `hello.cc` example, then, the initialization function is `init` and the Addon module name is `addon`.
+In the `hello.cc` example, then, the initialization function is `Initialize` and the addon module name is `addon`.

 ### Building